-Tatsuhiko N. Ikeda^{1,} and Masahiro Sato^{2,†}
+Tatsuhiko N. Ikeda $^{1,}$ and Masahiro Sato $^{2,\dagger}$

-1Institute for Solid State Physics, University of Tokyo, Kashiwa 277-8581, Japan

-2Department of Physics, Ibaraki University, Mito, Ibaraki 310-8512, Japan
+Institute for Solid State Physics, University of Tokyo, Kashiwa 277-8581, Japan Department of Physics, Ibaraki University, Mito, Ibaraki 310-8512, Japan (Dated: December 1, 2023)

-(Dated: January 16, 2022)

 Laser technology has developed and accelerated photo-induced nonequilibrium physics from both scientific and engineering viewpoints.
-The Floquet engineering, i.e., controlling material properties and functionalities by time-periodic drives, is a forefront of quantum physics of light-matter interaction, but limited to ideal dissipationless systems.
+The Floquet engineering, i.e., controlling material properties and functionalities by time-periodic drives, is one of the forefronts of quantum physics of light-matter interaction, but limited to ideal dissipationless systems.
 For the Floquet engineering extended to a variety of materials, it is vital to understand the quantum states emerging in a balance of the periodic drive and energy dissipation.
-Here we derive the general description for nonequilibrium steady states (NESS) in periodically driven dissipative systems by focusing on the systems under high-frequency drive and time-independent Lindblad-type dissipation with the detailed balance condition.
-Our formula correctly describes the time-average, fluctuation, and symmetry property of the NESS, and can be computed efficiently in numerical calculations.
+Here we derive the general description for nonequilibrium steady states (NESS) in periodically driven dissipative systems by focusing on the systems under high-frequency drive and Lindblad-type dissipation with the detailed balance condition.
+Our formula correctly describes both the time-average and fluctuation of the NESS for arbitrary strengths of dissipation.
 Our approach will play fundamental roles in Floquet engineering in a broad class of dissipative quantum systems such as atoms and molecules, mesoscopic systems, and condensed matters.